silverstripe/silverstripe-search-service/docs/en/configuration.md

 Let's look at each relevant node:

 * `myindex`: The name of the index.
 The rules on what this can be named will vary depending on your service provider.
-For AppSearch, it should only contain lowercase letters, numbers, and hyphens.
+For EnterpriseSearch, it should only contain lowercase letters, numbers, and hyphens.

 * `includedClasses`: A list of content classes to index.
 These are just the _source_ of the